 ATHENS, Ga.
-(Court TV) — A Georgia man is facing life in prison if convicted in the cold case murder of University of Georgia law student Tara Louise Baker.
+(Court TV) — Edrick Faust is facing life in prison after being convicted in the cold case murder of University of Georgia law student Tara Louise Baker.

-Baker, a first-year law student, was last seen the evening of Jan.
-18, 2001, at a UGA library.
-Just before 10 p.m. that night, she told a friend she planned to leave the library soon and head home.
-According to the indictment, firefighters responding to a fire at her apartment discovered her body.
-Investigators determined the blaze was intentionally set.
+Baker, a first-year law student, was last seen on the evening of Jan.
+18, 2001, studying in the UGA law library.
+A close friend testified that she spoke with Baker by phone just before 10 p.m. that night — a brief conversation in which Baker checked to make sure her friend was safely home and ended the call saying they would talk the next day.
+According to the indictment, firefighters responding to a fire at Baker’s apartment later discovered her body, and investigators determined the blaze had been intentionally set.

 Prosecutors told jurors that Baker was sexually assaulted, stabbed in the neck, strangled with a printer cord and left on her bedroom floor just hours before her 24th birthday.
 Her bed was deliberately set on fire using a blanket taken from the living room, an act the state says was meant to destroy evidence.